Alban-Peyrat/OmekaS_utils/README.md

 ### Information that will be asked in the terminal

-* Full path to the file with data
-* Full path to the folder containing the files
 * Omeka-S groups ID to add
   * Groups must be separated by a comma
   * All groups that throws an exception on `int(group.strip())` are ignored